kudobuilder/kudo/keps/0018-controller-overhaul.md

 - better understandable and tested controller code
 - ensuring the correct plan is executed in case the KUDO controller is not running for some time
 - atomicity on plan execution level - do not allow to run a plan when another plan is in progress
-- be able to see current plan execution status
+- be able to see current plan execution status directly in the Instance

 ### Non-Goals